grape80/app-project-tmpl/README.md

 # project-tmpl
-This repository is a project template for software development.
+This repository is a project template for application development.